ifneq/raid/README.md

 - `PhaseChanged`: Fired when the phase changes
 - `RaidUpdate`: Continuously fired with current raid state

-## Known Limitations

-- All players must be on the same server
-- Limited built-in UI support (client-side UI must be implemented separately)
-- No built-in persistence system for raid progress

 ## License

 Created by F9MX (10/30/24)